 The courts provide a forum for resolution of disputes.
 This includes cases that address the protection of individual rights and public safety.
 It also includes cases that address business and commercial concerns.

-The Supreme Court has established many boards and committees to assist the court with:
+The Supreme Court has established boards and committees to help the court with:

 - Disciplinary oversight of judges and lawyers